cromatikap/coin-society/README.md

 First of all, if you have received your first registration transaction, we thank you from the bottom of our heart for participating in the broader adoption of [open source software](https://en.wikipedia.org/wiki/Open_source) and [peer to peer](https://en.wikipedia.org/wiki/Peer-to-peer) network for a better common world ❤️

-Although we highly recommend you to hold or keep your registration donation into the ecosystem, the TBD society and any of their member is not and will never be entitled to ask you back the funds or any other kind of financial compensation.
+Although we highly recommend you to hold or keep your registration donation into the ecosystem, the Society TBD and any of their member is not and will never be entitled to ask you back the funds or any other kind of financial compensation.
 Consider it a gift from God.

 ## Privacy policy

-TBD society will never share publicly your private information unless a formal and written agreement is signed and sent from you.
+Society TBD will never share publicly your private information unless a formal and written agreement is signed and sent from you.

 # [draft] trustless based economy